nikerla/vc-content/pages/docs/vc2devguide/deployment/deploy-using-docker.md

 ## Setup

-Download [docker-compose.yml](https://github.com/VirtoCommerce/vc-docker/blob/master/windows/aspnetcore/docker-compose.yml) to any folder on your computer.
-Then open command line in the context of the folder you downloaded docker-compose.yml to and run the following command:
+Download [docker-compose.yml](https://github.com/VirtoCommerce/vc-docker/blob/master/windows/aspnetcore/docker-compose.yml) and save it to any folder on your computer.
+Then open command line and navigate to the folder you saved docker-compose.yml to and run the following command:

 ```
 $ docker-compose up -d